mamorshedalam/lms-v.1/README.md

 #### Learning:

- - Convert Image to bit 64 data
+ - Convert Image to bit 64 data.
- - Server creation by Node JS
+ - Server creation by Node JS.
- - CRUD operations by Node JS
+ - CRUD operations by Node JS.
- - API creation by Express JS
+ - API creation by Express JS.
- - Manage Route by Express JS
+ - Manage Route by Express JS.
- - Manage data with MongoDB Database
+ - Manage data with MongoDB Database.
- - Schema creation for MongoDB by Mongoose JS
+ - Schema creation for MongoDB by Mongoose JS.
- - Host image on Cloudinary with MongoDB
+ - Host image on Cloudinary with MongoDB.
- - Show image from Cloudinary through MongoDB
+ - Show image from Cloudinary through MongoDB.
- - Handle API with Axios
+ - Handle API with Axios.

 #### How to use: